Rev. David Thomas Thigpen

 He is survived by three sons: Tommy Thigpen (Marie), of Madison; Dale Thigpen (Bonita), of Trenton, Fla.; Joey Thigpen, of Madison; three daughters: Ann Jeans (Jim), of Valdosta, Ga.; Irma Hutchinson (Ed), of Madison; Pat Gillean (Chuck) of Greenville; one brother, W.H.
 (Mary), of Lenox, Ga.; four sisters: Lorina Eakins, of Clearwater, Fla.; Myrtle Partain, of Lake Wales, Fla.; Myrtice Hagan, of Lake Wales; Louella Thompson, of Madison; sixty-two plus grandchildren, great-grandchildren and great-great-grandchildren.

-Beggs Funeral Home is in charge of the arrangements; (850)973-2258.
-You may send your condolences to the family by visiting our website at www.beggsfuneral.com.
+Beggs Funeral Home was in charge of the arrangements; (850) 973-2258.
+You may send your condolences to the family by visiting the website at www.beggsfuneral.com.